 “Everyone was very professional and friendly.
 Lobby is inviting and clean.
 Staff was helpful and explained treatment and financial options clearly.
 Would refer Waterloo Heights Dental to family and friends!”

 Using our advanced digital technology and modern materials, we can completely rebuild your smile from the ground up.
 First, we will want to perform a complete bacterial screening to assess the environment in your mouth.
 If necessary, we will perform oral disinfection to get any gum disease or tooth decay under control to ensure the work we do will last for as long as possible – and to help minimize your risk for other systemic diseases like heart attack, diabetes, and stroke.

-Dr. Goff will sit down with you in a comprehensive consultation to come up with an ideal treatment plan that works for you.
-If you are in need of dental implants or any type of oral surgery, Dr. Goff will refer you to a trusted specialist in our network that can provide the best care possible.
+Dr. Sanderson or Dr. Matthews will sit down with you in a comprehensive consultation to come up with an ideal treatment plan that works for you.
+If you are in need of dental implants or any type of oral surgery, our dentists will refer you to a trusted specialist in our network that can provide the best care possible.
 Then we will begin to discuss your options for replacing teeth including beautiful and life-like crowns, bridges or dentures.

-Dr. Goff has helped many patients to be able to enjoy eating, speaking, and living life confidently with a smile again, when they had lost all hope.
+Dr. Sanderson and Dr. Matthews have helped many patients to be able to enjoy eating, speaking, and living life confidently with a smile again, when they had lost all hope.
 If poor oral health is bringing down your quality of life, we would love to help you feel like yourself again.